lalitsachan/text-courses/README.md

 As such you can go through these in any sequence as they fit your requirement in the moment, for an absolute beginner [having some recall of maths studied in school] i will suggest following sequence

+[Also best way to go through this would be to clone the repo on your machine , i am sure you will have a better pdf viewer than the browser window with github]

 ## 0. Basics of Python and Data Processing

 * [Python Fundamentals](https://github.com/lalitsachan/text-courses/tree/main/0.Basics%20of%20Python%20and%20Data%20Processing/0.%20Python%20Programming)